anusha761/SDLC-Q-A-Assistant-using-RAG-Architecture-and-LangChain-Framework/README.md

 ## Streamlit UI Screenshots

-To view the chatbot interface and how users interact with the system in real time, refer to the screenshots provided in the PDF below:
+To view the chatbot interface and how users interact with the system in real time, refer to the screenshot provided in the PDF below:

 📄 [View Streamlit UI Screenshots](./outputScreenshots.pdf)

 This PDF showcases:

-- The user input field for asking SDLC-related questions
+- The user input field for asking SDLC related questions
 - Model-generated answers
 - Clean and responsive Streamlit layout
 - Real-time query response flow